 Sources of financial aid not only limit the amount a student can receive per year, but also the overall amount that a student can borrow over her lifetime.
+Is there a lifetime limit on financial aid?
+In fact, there is.
 The lifetime limits should allow the average student plenty of financial aid to complete education all the way up through a doctorate.
 However, students who complete multiple degrees at some levels might eventually run out of financial aid.

 Students can only get Pell Grants for undergraduate studies or, in special circumstances, for completing required postbaccalaureate coursework for a teaching certification.
-The federal government limits Pell Grants to 18 full-time semesters.
-This should be plenty of time for students to complete their undergraduate coursework.
-With the maximum annual Pell Grant at $5,550 per year at the time of publication, this is equivalent to $2,775 per semester.
-Therefore, a student could get up to $49,950 in Pell Grant money over 18 semesters.
-This amount could increase if the government increases the maximum Pell Grant.
+The federal government limits Pell Grants to 18 full-time semesters, per the Department of Education.
+This is typically plenty of time for most students to complete their undergraduate coursework.

 Video of the Day